Government Shutdown FAQs

 For example:

-• Food and Drug Administration (FDA): Routine food and drug inspections may be delayed, posing public health risks.
+Food and Drug Administration (FDA): Routine food and drug inspections are delayed, posing public health risks.

-• National Parks and Museums: Parks may close or stop trash collection, creating unsanitary and unsafe conditions.
+National Parks and Museums: Parks are closed or have stopped trash collection, creating unsanitary and unsafe conditions.

-• Immigration Courts: Hearings may be canceled, worsening backlogs.
+Immigration Courts: Hearings are being canceled, worsening backlogs.

-• Social Programs: Programs like Temporary Assistance for Needy Families (TANF) could face funding interruptions in some states.
+Social Programs: Programs like Temporary Assistance for Needy Families (TANF) face funding interruptions in some states.

-• SNAP and WIC: Some Federal food assistance programs, like the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), will quickly run out of funding and be unable to provide food for children and parents in need.
-Families should receive SNAP benefits in October; however, benefits in November could be impacted should the shutdown be prolonged.
+SNAP and WIC: Some federal food assistance programs, like the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), have quickly run out of funding and are unable to provide food for children and parents in need.
+Families should receive SNAP benefits in October; however, benefits in November could be impacted should the shutdown continue.

-• Veterans Affairs: Veterans Health Administration (VHA) facilities, including outpatient clinics and Vet Centers, should not be seriously impacted, and almost all employees are expected to remain on the job.
-VA benefits will continue to be processed; however, VA regional benefits offices will be closed, which may cause delays in the delivery of benefits.
-Employees performing medical and prosthetic research would be furloughed.
-VA Call Centers (GI Bill and National Cemetery Applicant Assistance) will be closed.
-Oversight and direct administration of the National Cemetery Administration’s (NCA) program offices (Veterans Cemetery Grants Program, Engagement and Memorial Innovations, Cemetery Development and Improvement Service, Finance, Legislative and Regulatory Service, etc.) would cease.
+Veterans Affairs: Veterans Health Administration (VHA) facilities, including outpatient clinics and Vet Centers, should not be seriously impacted, and almost all employees are expected to remain on the job.
+VA benefits continue to be processed; however, VA regional benefits offices are closed, which may cause delays in benefit delivery.
+Employees performing medical and prosthetic research are furloughed.
+VA Call Centers (GI Bill and National Cemetery Applicant Assistance) are closed.
+Oversight and direct administration of the National Cemetery Administration’s (NCA) program offices (Veterans Cemetery Grants Program, Engagement and Memorial Innovations, Cemetery Development and Improvement Service, Finance, Legislative and Regulatory Service, etc.) have ceased.

 What services continue during a shutdown?